aoalaka/teamable/README.md

 # teamable

-This is an app to manage employees profiles
+This is an app to manage employees user profiles

 ### To run the test, execute